TechnionTDK/jbs-json23plet/README.md

 To create new RegExGenerator:

-1. create MyRegExGenerator.java class and drop it in jbs-json23plet/src/main/java/json23plet/generators/regExGenerators
+1. Create MyRegExGenerator.java class and drop it in jbs-json23plet/src/main/java/json23plet/generators/regExGenerators
 directory, the generator have to extend BaseRegExGenerator class.
 1. Create rules and assign them.
 1. Implement the generator function (including your validation etc).